AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/content-copy.md

 ## Introduction {#introduction}

-Current, real data is extremely valuable for testing, validation, and user-acceptance purposes.
+Current, real data is valuable for testing, validation, and user-acceptance purposes.
 The content copy tool allows you to copy content from your production AEM environment to a staging or development environment for such testing.

 The content to copy is defined by a content set.
 A content set consists of a list of JCR paths that contain the mutable content to be copied from a source environment to a target environment within the same Cloud Manager program.
 The following paths are permitted in a content set.